clickbar/laravel-magellan/README.md

 > **Note**
 > In the following we will use EWKB & WBK or EWKT & WKT interchangeably, even though we always use the extended version of each.

-The config file allows you to customize which representation you would like to be used eg. for default string conversion on our data classes, where GeoJson is otherwise the default.
+The config file allows you to customize which representation you would like to be used eg. when toJson conversion is done for our data classes, where GeoJson is otherwise the default.

 ```php
 $point = Point::makeGeodetic(51.087, 8.76);